-Sugaring Off is a famous painting by folk artist Grandma Moses that was completed in 1943.
+Sugaring Off is a famous painting by folk artist Grandma Moses, completed in 1943.
 Grandma Moses did not begin painting until the age of 78 and she is often cited as an example of an individual successfully beginning a career in the arts at an advanced age.
 Grandma Moses is known for her nostalgic, rural-themed artwork that she started creating in her late 70s after arthritis made it difficult for her to continue her previous craft, embroidery.

 The painting also represents on of Grandma Moses’ most popular themes.
 Like many of her earliest subjects, it derived from popular illustration—in this case, a well-known Currier & Ives lithograph.

-Sugaring Off is notable for its vast assortment of disparate activities, arrayed in a preternaturally broad landscape.
+Sugaring Off is notable for its vast assortment of disparate activities in a preternaturally broad landscape.
 This opening up of the landscape into an almost square, quiltlike panoply of detail is one of the hallmarks of the “Grandma Moses style.”
-As she matured further, however, Moses would revert to narrower horizontals, which required greater compression of detail.
+As she matured further, however, Moses would revert to narrower horizontals, requiring greater detail compression.